glycerine/uart/README.md

-# Adaptive Radix Tree (ART) in Go: sorted and speedy
+# ART Trees in Go: an enhanced radix trie with path compression

+* is also an Order-Statistics tree

+This means you can access your dictionary like a Go slice, with integer indexes.

-Note: this is a minimal-dependency version of my Adaptive Radix Tree (ART) implementation and it comes without serialization support.
+Naming?
+This is a minimal-dependency version of my Adaptive Radix Tree (ART) implementation and it comes without serialization support.
 Thus it is unserialized ART, or uart.

+What exactly?
 This project provides an enhanced implemention of the Adaptive Radix Tree (ART) data structure[1].
-It is both a memory-based sorted key/value store _and_ an Order-Statistic tree.
+It is both a memory-based sorted key/value store and an Order-Statistic tree.
 It offers ordered lookups, range queries, and integer based indexing.

 Why?
-In read-heavy situations, ART trees can have very good performance
+In read-mostly situations, ART trees can have very good performance
-(e.g. 49ns/op vs 32ns/op for a standard Go
+(e.g. 53ns/op for ART with RWMutex vs 32ns/op for a standard Go map wrapped with a RWMutex) while _also_ providing sorted-ordered-key lookups and range queries, things that hash tables cannot do.

-map wrapped with a RWMutex) while also providing sorted-ordered-key lookups, range queries, and remaining goroutine safe if writing does become necessary (see the benchmarks below).
-Modern analytic-oriented databases like Tableau and DuckDB leverage ART trees to implement their indexes because they provide significant speedups[6].
+Who else?
+Modern analytics-oriented databases like Tableau and DuckDB leverage ART trees to implement their indexes because of their read heavy workloads[6].
-They were designed in 2013 by the German academic computer scientists whose HyPer database was bought to provide the backend engine for Tableau[7].
+ART trees are a radix tree with variable sized inner nodes.
+They were designed in 2013 by the German computer scientists whose HyPer database became the backend engine for Tableau[7].

+* more detail

 An ART tree is a sorted, key-value, in-memory dictionary.
 It maps arbitrary []byte keys to